* Please note tuition fees have been rounded off.Tuition fees may differ.

 When you apply, you'll need to let us know your preferred discipline.
 You can select from any of the following streams:

 Open to applicants with a degree qualification, or relevant professional experience in a creative technologies domain.
 All applicants need to provide evidence to support the level of skill required for a self-directed investigation.
-Documents that you will need to provide include:

 If you are applying for the GDCT after completing a Bachelors Degree you will need to provide: